somework/p2p-path-finder/README.md

     ->withGuardLimitException()
     ->build();

-// GuardLimitExceeded is thrown when any guard threshold is hit.
+// GuardLimitExceeded is thrown when any guard threshold is hit and the report contains
+// the counters that triggered the guard.
 ```

 See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a complete,